University of Bath2015 League Table Ranking 8

 - In the run up to London 2012 the University played host to a number of international athletes including the GB Paralympics Team, the Malaysian Olympic team, and the Chinese Olympic swimming team.

-- A wide range of part-time work opportunities include web design, administration, sports roles, marketing and hospitality.
+- The Joblink service connects students with a wide range of internships and part-time work opportunities including web design, administration, sports roles, marketing and hospitality.

 For further information